top of page

 Jennifer Conlon

-Jennifer Conlon is from North Carolina and earned their MFA in poetry from Arizona State University.
+Jennifer Conlon is the author of Taking to Water, chosen by Carl Phillips for the 2022 Autumn House Poetry Prize.
+They are from North Carolina and earned their MFA in poetry from Arizona State University.
 They were awarded the 2015 Aleida Rodriguez Memorial Award in Creative Writing and the 2017 Katharine C. Turner Prize from the Academy of American Poets.
-More recently, Jennifer won the 2021 Boulevard Poetry Contest for Emerging Poets.
+More recently, Jennifer won the 2021 Boulevard Poetry Contest for Emerging Poets, and Taking to Water was shortlisted for the 2024 Lambda Literary Prize in Transgender Poetry.
 Their poems have been published by Bayou Magazine, Juked, Bennington Review, DIALOGIST, Threadcount, and elsewhere.
-Jennifer lives in Tempe, Arizona, where they teach at Arizona State University.
-Taking to Water is their first book.
+Jennifer lives in North Carolina, where they teach writing at Wake Forest University.

 "The flathead fish—whose sex can be difficult to determine until maturity, which can take years—is a recurring image in Taking to Water.
 Jennifer Conlon juxtaposes this with human society’s insistence on assigning sex (and gender, accordingly) to children at birth, as the poems in this arresting book argue for an alternative. . . .
 The urgency here is as much about sex and gender as about the trauma, violence, and violation that, by ignoring them, society (parents, teachers, the church) condones, depending on the assumptions made about a person’s sex and gender.
 In poems of masterful precision and relentless interrogation past the surface of identity into identity’s beautiful complexity, Conlon asks “What does it mean to control your own body to con-/tort your own sweetness.”
 “My gender,” they argue, “is a war between layers,” going on to say that if rainbow means a spectrum of color, gender is a “dispersion of a body/of light.”
 Taking to Water is a startling, necessary collection; what Conlon says about gender’s spectrum can also be said for this book: “it will move across you do not be afraid.”